-In the next decade, it's expected that 3.5 million manufacturing jobs will need to be filled.
+In the next decade, it's expected that more than 121,000 new materials handler jobs will be added to the market.

-The newest jobs will be in the southern and western portions of the United States — near the booming tech hubs in California and Texas in particular.
+Those new jobs will be heavily concentrated in the southern and western portions of the U.S. — especially near the booming tech hubs in Texas and California.

-3.5 million manufacturing jobs will need to be filled over the next 10 years.
+121,300 new materials handler jobs will be created in the next 10 years.

 6. choose your channels to find candidates